tomsoete/reference-guide/axon-framework/axon-framework-commands/modeling/state-stored-aggregates.md

 3. This Aggregate has several '[Aggregate Members](multi-entity-aggregates.md)'.

-   Since the Aggregate is stored as is, correct mapping of the entities should be taking into account.
+   Since the Aggregate is stored as is, correct mapping of the entities should be taken into account.

 4. A `@CommandHandler` annotated constructor, or differently put the 'command handling constructor'.